alexmacarthur/jam-comments-site/docs/integrations/gatsby.md

 ### Embedding Comments

-To include a comment form and existing comments on your blog posts, you'll need to place the following component on your page component(s), along with the required `pageContext`, `apiKey`, and `domain` props.
+To include a form and comments on your blog posts, you'll need to place the following component in your page component, along with the required `pageContext` prop.
+[This object](https://www.gatsbyjs.com/docs/creating-and-modifying-pages) holds any comment data that's already been submitted, which will then be rendered on the page when it's built.

 ```jsx
 import React from "react";